 build content knowledge about the narratives of United States history, including the interactions of Native Peoples, Europeans, and African Americans in the colonial, Revolutionary War, Civil War, Reconstruction, and 20th century Civil Rights periods.

-The topics within this seven-year sequence offer rich opportunities for students to learn about their world and the place of the United States within it.
-Teachers and schools should make their own instructional decisions about the best ways to inspire their students to enjoy history and social science and understand ways to learn about it in school, online, and through museums and historical societies.
+The topics within this seven-year sequence offer rich opportunities for students to learn about their local community, Massachusetts, the United States, and the world.
+Teachers and schools should make their own instructional decisions about the best ways to inspire their students to enjoy history and social science and understand ways to learn about it in school, online, and through museums, historic sites, and historical societies.

-While it is important for Pre-K-5 instruction in history/social science to address all the Content Standards for each grade, teachers, administrators and their schools and districts should not feel bound to address the standards exactly as they appear in the Framework.
-Teachers may, for example, change the order of grade-level topics in Pre-K, K, grades 1, 2, and 4 (but should preserve the chronological structure of the standards 3 and 5).
-They may introduce relevant current events or integrate language arts and history and social science, selecting informational and literary texts that reflect concepts, regions, or time periods in their grade’s history and social science standards.
+While it is important for pre-k-5 instruction in history/social science to address all the Content Standards for each grade, teachers, administrators and their schools and districts should not feel bound to address the standards exactly as they appear in the Framework.
+Teachers may, for example, change the order of grade-level topics in Pre-K, K, grades 1, 2, and 4 (but should preserve the chronological structure of the standards for grades 3 and 5).
+They may introduce current events or integrate language arts and history and social science, selecting informational and literary texts that reflect concepts, regions, or time periods in the history and social science standards.

+In applying the Practice Standards and Standards for Literacy in History and Social Science, students in the elementary grades become accustomed to being interviewers, investigators, history detectives, and researchers.
+They should be able to conduct informal research routinely to find information and gradually engage in more sustained research projects that begin with defining a research question or problem and result in written, oral, or media presentations by individuals or groups.
+Appendix B includes resources on inquiry and research.

-In order to build a coherent and rigorous curriculum, teachers and administrators of elementary and middle school history and social science should collaborate to make decisions about topic sequences, instructional materials, inquiries, and assessments.
+In order to build a coherent, sequential, and rigorous curriculum, teachers and administrators of elementary and middle school history and social science should collaborate to make decisions about topic sequences, instructional materials, inquiries, and assessments.

 .